About Malory

 I'm a PhD candidate researching men's reading habits.
 I'm also an author who writes the books that research keeps telling me are missing.

 None of which is because boys can't read.
 They can.
-The gap is in value, not skill — what boys care about, not what they're capable of.
-The reasons are by now well-mapped: school turns reading into work, peer culture marks it as feminine, the test itself triggers underperformance, and the publishing industry has quietly stopped making the books that used to pull boys and men in.
-Reframe a reading test as a game and the gap can reverse on the spot.
-Boys haven't forgotten how to read.
-We've forgotten how to interest them.
+The gap seems to be about what boys value rather than what they're capable of, which is a different problem to fix.
+The reasons are fairly well-mapped by now — school makes reading feel like work, and peer culture codes it as a girl thing, and the publishing industry has more or less stopped making the books that used to pull boys in.
+The testing itself doesn't help either.
+There's a study where reframing a reading test as a game more or less reversed the gap, which tells you something.
+Boys can still read perfectly well.
+The bit we've lost, I think, is knowing how to interest them.

 So my doctoral argument runs like this: LitRPG and progression fantasy are part of the answer.
 The genre slips reading inside the structures boys already engage with — progression systems, stats, the small dopamine of a level-up — and gets fiction past whatever cultural filter would otherwise stop it.
-It's still fiction, which is the part that matters; the research is clear that fiction is the one text type that builds real reading skill.
-But it's fiction with verbs in it.
+And it's still fiction, which matters, because the research is pretty clear that fiction is the text type that actually builds reading skill.
+It just happens to be fiction where things get done.

 I also write it.
 Morgan & Merlin drops a reincarnated, cultivation-cursed protagonist into Dark Age Cornwall with the ghost of Merlin offering unhelpful commentary.
 The Soar Chronicles is a hardboiled detective series in a city where faith is literal currency.
 Punish the System, co-written with Cassius Lange, is a gritty post-apocalypse where surviving means tearing the establishment down.
 Under the name Jake Malory I write the combat-focused Psyker Marine — also known as the Galactic Invasion series — solo, and Arcane Galaxy, a space western co-authored with Troy Osgood.
 The Boy's Own Adventures line started with my son — partly to test whether the classic-adventure structure still works on a kid raised on screens, partly because I wanted him to have those books.
 I've also dropped a stack of stories into the Raconteur Press anthologies.